andreaskatis/cgc-synthesized-fuzzers/README.md

 In order to run a benchmark, the CGC server is needed.
 [You can get a copy here](https://github.com/andrewkatis/cgc-server).
 Follow the instructions to install the server, and run it using the command

-`run.sh`
+`./run.sh`

 As soon as the server is running, the next step is to run a synthesized fuzzer against its corresponding application.
 To do this run the following command under the /scripts directory:

-`python autoFuzz.sh name-of-application time-in-seconds`
+`python autoFuzz.py name-of-application time-in-seconds`

-A web UI is available to observe progress at http://localhost:5000 .
+A web UI is available to observe live progress at http://localhost:5000 .
+The events observed are being tracked (crashes, application exits, etc.), as well as live code coverage of the application (the server uses LCOV to report coverage).